-If you want to study at a Canadian institution as an international student, then you are required to apply for a study permit.
+If you want to study at a Canadian institution as an international student, you are required to apply for a study permit.
 Study permits are issued by Immigration, Refugees, and Citizenship Canada (IRCC).

 Study permits authorize you to study at a designated learning institution (DLI) in Canada.